 To process an item through review, select the item and assign it to yourself as the reviewer.
 The image below shows a situation where you are an institutional reviewer.
 As an institutional reviewer, you can assign the request to yourself but also to other reviewers that are assigned to the same group of the request.
 If you are a group reviewer, you can only assign the request to yourself.

-Once an item is assigned to you, you can edit in situ, write a review, email the author, reject and decline from the reviewer area.
+Once an item is assigned to you, you can edit in situ, impersonate the author, write a review, email the author, reject and decline from the reviewer area.

 If there is mandatory metadata missing or if you simply want to change some of the metadata, please use the Save button from the Edit item tab before approving.
 If you do not save the changes, you will approve the previous version.